Sleep dentistry (sedation dentistry) at our Melbourne clinic

 What are the costs of sleep dentistry?

-Depending on what type of sedation is used for your procedure, the cost for your sleep dentistry treatment performed under sedation changes from patient to patient.
+The cost for your sleep dentistry treatment performed under IV sedation or general anaesthetic changes from patient to patient.
 Our friendly office staff members, in conjunction with your dentist, will provide you with all information related to fees.

-This means that before you book your procedure, you will have a good understanding of what you need to pay.
-If you have chosen IV sedation as your sleep dentistry choice, you will pay the anaesthetic fees separately, and part of this cost is covered by Medicare.
+Having this information means that before you book your procedure, you will have a good understanding of what you need to pay.
+You will pay the anaesthetic fees separately because you’re eligible to receive a rebate from Medicare for part of this cost.